 - If you feel the tulle is too long trim it down to your desired length.
 (Do this in little bits since it can’t be undone!)

-For my Mary Jane costume I cut out felt leaves in three different shade and used a glitter puff paint in green to outline them.
+For my Mary Jane costume, I cut out felt leaves in three different shade and used glitter puff paint in green to outline them.
 I then stitched the leaves all over my tutu for added flair.